PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 - Unique users who visited the homepage via Google search
 - Unique users how visited the homepage directly

-This will capture people who search for your brand, and those who navigate there directly, visit via Slack, WhatsApp and other "dark social" sources.
+This captures people who search for your brand, and those who navigate there directly, or visit via Slack, WhatsApp, etc.

-If you're using PostHog, remember to add `UTM Source` = `Is not set` to filter out any paid ad campaigns you're running.

 This method will capture some existing users as well, but we've found it correlates well with surges in word-of-mouth awareness.

+> 💡 **PostHog Tip:** If you're using PostHog, remember to add `UTM Source` = `Is not set` to filter out any paid ad campaigns you're running.

 ### Word-of-mouth pros and cons